felquis/jQueryEachSelector/README.md

 ## jQueryEachSelector

-Looking for a description, see example below.
+Select in the DOM multiple elements with complicated/complex selectors to do the same action in all.

 ## How to use
-select multiple elements with complicated selectors.
+select multiple elements with complex selectors.

 ```js
 $.eachSelector([